-When Buttercup the duck was hatched in 2012, one of his feet was turned backwards.
+When Buttercup the duck was hatched in a high school biology class in 2012, one of his feet was turned backwards.

 Unfortunately, his disability could not be fully corrected, and he could waddle only with extreme pain.
 Butttercup went to Feathered Angels Waterfowl Sanctuary for treatment.